hanfak/topics-to-learn/testing-reading-maintaining/testing.md

 - A set of tests can be used in CI to check that system does what it is supposed to do, and that version can be used to be deployed
 - As a reminder to be sure you want to make that change
 - If wanting to refactor a code, writing all possible tests to check all behaviour has been documented first then can refactor it

+## Good unit tests

+- Tell the reader what you’re testing, not that you’re testing
+	- Dont need to have the "test" in name as it is in the annotation
+- tell the reader what behavior, property, capability, etc. is under test.
+- Identify the cases of behavior, and test only one case per test case.
+- the purpose of your test
+	-  test that it works
+	-  and what it means to work
+- consider using underscores to improve readability of test names
+	-  @DisplayName("adfa") can be used in junit 5
+- the meaning of failure should be clear: it should mean the code doesn’t work.
+- unit test shouldn’t depend on things that can’t be controlled within the test.
+	- ie Filesystem?
+Network?
+Database?
+Asynchronous ordering?
+		- Theses should be mocked or stubbed
+	- unit under test shouldn’t depend on things that could cause failure when the code is correct
+- watch out for overfitting tests.
+You know the ones: brittle assertions on implementation details rather than required features.
+You update something—spelling, a magic value, a quality outcome—and tests fail.
+- Dont have underfitting tests too.
+They’re vague, passing at the drop of a hat, even with code that’s wildly and obviously wrong.
+	- Using prod code to use as expected
+	- never failing tests
+- Factor out the repetition.
+Use it to group tests into inner classes with @Nested.

 ## Test harness and Test frameworks